This blog comes from one of our most popular eBooks: Brand and Corporate Identity for Small to Mid-Sized Businesses.

 Repeat purchases and word-of-mouth endorsements are the holy grails of marketing!

-Internal benefits of a strong brand
+What are the internal benefits of a strong brand?

 Having a strong and clear brand identity also offers value in terms of the internal alignment it can bring.